MatrInv/ImageProc/README.md

-#ImageProc
+# ImageProc

 Image processor that performs DENOISING, EDGE DETECTION, IMAGE SEGMENTATION as well as MORPHOLOGICAL OPERATIONS using structuring elements such as dilatation, erosion, opening and closing.

 The program has been written with C++11 and OpenCV4.5 .
 So, be aware that the program may be not working with another versions of these two.

+## Compilation

-To compile the main.cpp file, you must first configure the compilation with CMakeLists.txt :
+To compile the main.cpp file, you must first configure the compilation with CMakeLists.txt.

 	cd <ImageProc directory>
 	cmake -DOpenCV_DIR=<opencv-root>/lib/cmake/opencv4 ./
 	make

-<opencv-root> is usually usr/local (in linux systems).
+\<opencv-root\> is usually usr/local (in linux systems).

+## Execution

-In order to run the executable :
+In order to run the executable, make the file executable.

-	chmod +x ImageProc
+	chmod +x ImageProc #in linux

+And use this command :

 	ImageProc <path-to-an-image> <operation>

-<operation> is an number refering to an operation in the correlation table below :
+\<operation\> is a number referring to an operation in the correlation table below.

 	(1)   Dilatation
 	(2)   Erosion